ZHONGJunjie86/A2C-TD-single-car-intersection/README.md

 　Station representation: [real_speed, target_speed, elapsed_time_ratio, distance_to_goal]
 　Action representation [accelerate].
 ## representations' values are very small
-### tanh funtion --accelerate can be positive or negative value
+### tanh funtion --acceleration can be positive or negative values
-### sigmoid funtion --accelerate can only be positive (learning fastly)
+### sigmoid funtion --acceleration can only be positive values (learning faster)
 　I use tanh funtion as the actor/critic network's output layer which can output positive or negative values, while  I use sigmoid funtion as the actor/critic network's output layer which can only output positive values(speed up only).
 　To prevent vanishing gradient problem the value used for backpropagate should be close to 0.
 ## The agent was trying to reach a very fast speed to reduce steps and thus penalties